Quantum statistical mechanics of encryption: reaching the speed limit of classical block ciphers: Introduction

 Here we quantify the delocalization of the wave function in string space in terms of generalized inverse participation ratios~\cite{Wegner1980}, and corresponding entropies.
 In the asymptotic state, these entropies reach their maximum values, which include a universal correction of order 1 that only depends on the symmetries of the wave functions, as we illustrate through a comparison between classical circuits built from 3-bit permutation gates in $S_8$ and quantum circuits of 2-qubit gates in either $U(4)$ or $O(4)$.
 The discrete or continuous, real or complex nature of the wave function in string space is preserved under evolution, defining three distinct symmetry classes: permutation, orthogonal, and unitary.
 Moreover, the asymptotic-state OTOCs vanish, which together with the maximum entropy reflect the chaotic and irreversible nature of the evolution.

 We view the residual entropy -- the difference from the maximum entropy -- as the measure of how much information can be extracted by an adversary.
 We illustrate this principle by computing the entropies for a Feistel cipher as function of the number of rounds.
 We show that: (a) for 1 or 2 rounds the entropy differs by an extensive amount from the maximum; (b) for 4 or more rounds the entropy reaches its maximum up to exponentially-small finite-size corrections; and (c) for 3 rounds the entropy reaches its extensive maximum but with an order 1 deficit with respect to the universal (order 1) correction.
 These results are consistent with the conclusions of the classic Luby-Rackoff work~\cite{Luby-Rackoff}, and reflect the fact that a Feistel cipher with 4 or more rounds yields a strong-pseudoramdom permutation, while a 3-round cipher is ``marginal'' in that a combined 3-query plaintext/ciphertext attack (that exploits the regular structure of the alternating left/right rounds of the Feistel cipher) can distinguish the resulting permutation from a strong-pseudoramdom one~\cite{Patarin}.
-Equivalently, the 3-string OTOC associated to this attack vanishes, and thus signals chaotic behavior, only for 4 or more rounds.

 Arguably, the main contribution of this paper is to determine, for a cipher built via random reversible classical circuits, the minimum number of 3-bit gates needed to reach the asymptotic random multi-string wave function.
-Physically, the evolution to this asymptotic state occurs through quantum diffusion in string space, controlled by transition amplitudes between string states induced by the action of the gates in bit space.
+Physically, the evolution to this asymptotic state occurs through quantum diffusion in string space, controlled by transition amplitudes between string states induced by the action of gates in bit space.
 We study the statistics of these transition amplitudes and their associated transition probabilities for the case of interest, the 3-bit permutation gates, and compare it to the cases of 2-qubit quantum orthogonal and unitary gates.
 As shown explicitly in this paper, the essential feature in all three symmetry classes is that the evolution via universal gates leads to string proliferation due to non-zero matrix elements between an initial string state and multiple final states.